We are proud to have an incredible team of professionals with backgrounds in the new media, politics, business, and the non profit sector.

 Gettysburg College, B.A.
 English

-Alec Vida, a Southern California native, brings global and local experiences, as well as a background in political communication, to the team.
-Prior to joining SCG, Alec interned for the Los Angeles Mayor Garcetti’s Office of International Affairs, further developing Los Angeles’ global engagement strategy.
+Alec Vida, a Southern California native, is an Associate at Sugerman Communications Group.
+He brings global and local experiences – as well as a background in political communication – to the team.
+Prior to joining SCG, Alec interned for Los Angeles Mayor Eric Garcetti in the Office of International Affairs, aiding develop Los Angeles’ global engagement strategy.
 Alec also interned with the French Foreign Ministry’s U.S. Embassy in Washington, D.C., helping to navigate the Press and Communication Team’s strategic outreach following the historic recall of the French Ambassador.
-Additionally, Alec interned for the U.S. State Department’s Embassy in Paris, France, where he prepared analysis on French developments impacting U.S. governmental and business interests for consumption by the Secretary of State.
+Additionally, Alec interned for the U.S. State Department’s Embassy in Paris, France, where he prepared analysis on French developments impacting U.S. governmental and business interests for consumption by the Political Section.
 Alec also has experience on the Hill as a legislative and press intern for Long Beach congressman Alan Lowenthal.
-Alec graduated from The George Washington University in May 2022, with a B.A. in International Affairs and a concentration in Europe and Eurasia.
-Alec is a dual citizen of France and the U.S. and speaks English and French.
-He is also passionate about energy resources, sustainable development, and improving quality education in LA and beyond.
+Alec is a dual citizen of the U.S. and France and speaks English and French.

 Prior to joining SCG, Flannery interned for Minnesota Governor Tim Walz on his public engagement team and, the following year, worked for Governor Walz as a press assistant where she developed a keen interest and excitement for public affairs and communications work.